-- Retains its original engine as verified by its Mercedes-Benz Classic Certificate.
+- Fitted with its original engine as verified by its Mercedes-Benz Classic Certificate

-- Fitted luggage and both hard and soft tops included.
+- Includes fitted luggage and both hard and soft tops

 The original Mercedes-Benz 300 SL was created for the 1952 season to test the waters prior to Mercedes-Benz making a full-scale return to racing competition.
 It was merely a placeholder until the firm’s 1954 Grand Prix car was completed.
 To deem this exercise successful is an understatement – a second and fourth at the Mille Miglia; first and second at LeMans and the Nurburgring; the same in the Carrera Panamericana; and one-two-three at Bern.